Probiotics for Autism

 Autism & Digestive Health

 People with autism often have more digestive health problems than average.
-1 in 4 children with autism are thought to have at least one chronic gastrointestinal symptom and numerous studies have signalled abnormal digestive health conditions in people with autism,.
-Autistic children have also been found to have more Clostridia (pathogenic bacteria) in the gut than children without autism and a very recently published study found a little known bacterial genus called Sutterella present in microbiota in just over half the participants with autism, but none of those without autism.
+1 in 4 children with autism are thought to have at least one chronic gastrointestinal symptom1 and numerous studies have discovered abnormal digestive health conditions in people with autism2,3.
+Autistic children have also been found to have more Clostridia ( a type of pathogenic bacteria) in the gut than children without autism4 and a recently published study5 found a little known bacterial genus called Sutterella present in microbiota in just over half the participants with autism, but in none of those without autism.

 Probiotic microorganisms support digestive health in adults and children.
 So can probiotics help with children or adults with autism?

 Probiotics for Autism: Clinical Research

 Probably the most well-known study into probiotics for autism was the unfinished trial run in 2006 by Professor Glenn Gibson at the University of Reading; referred to by some as the trial which was "so successful, that it failed".
 40 autistic children all between 4 and 13 years old were randomly separated into a trial group, and a control group.
 The trial group were given a probiotic supplement with the species Lactobacillus plantarum whilst children in the other group were given placebos (read about placebo-controlled studies here).
 The trial was supposed to continue this way for three weeks, before the groups would switch supplements and continue as such for a further three weeks.
 However researchers reported that the Lactobacillus probiotics had such a positive effect on the participants, that the 'blind' aspect of the trial fell through.
 Parents of participants in the probiotic group could see a noticeable effect, and said it was heartbreaking to have to stop their child from taking the probiotics.
 Too many participants dropped out of the trial when they were supposed to switch over.